Chomenor/ioef-cmod/docs/client.md

 If possible, cMod will store files such as settings and downloads in the same location it is installed, like the original version of Elite Force.

 If cMod is installed somewhere where standard applications do not have write permissions, such as Program Files on Windows, it will store files in a folder under the user directory instead.
-On Windows this will typically be located at ```%appdata%\STVEF```, on Linux at ```~/.stvef```, and on Mac at ```~/Library/Application Support/STVEF```.
+On Windows this will typically be located at `%appdata%\STVEF`, on Mac at `~/Library/Application Support/STVEF`, and on Linux according to the [XDG Spec](https://specifications.freedesktop.org/basedir/latest/) (e.g. `~/.config/stvef`, `~/.local/share/stvef`, `~/.local/state/stvef`).

 ## Settings Handling

 Settings are stored in a file called "cmod.cfg" directly in the EF working directory.
 This is separate from the settings files used by other versions of EF, such as hmconfig.cfg.
 The cmod.cfg file is designed to be human-editable, so feel free to open it and make changes.

 *Autoexec Restriction:* By default, cMod restricts loading some settings from the autoexec.cfg file.
 This is to protect against autoexec.cfg files that are prepackaged in EF distributions and may be incompatible with cMod.
-If you encounter issues, set ```cmod_restrict_autoexec``` to 0 (in the console or cmod.cfg, not in the autoexec.cfg itself).
+If you encounter issues, set `cmod_restrict_autoexec` to 0 (in the console or cmod.cfg, not in the autoexec.cfg itself).

 ## Mod Handling